thadguidry/respec/group.md

 };
 ```

-## List of valid group names

-A list of valid group names and their corresponding group IDs can be found at: https://respec.org/w3c/groups/
+A list of valid group names can be found at: https://respec.org/w3c/groups/

-List of group names are maintained at [respec.org repository](https://github.com/marcoscaceres/respec.org/blob/gh-pages/routes/w3c/groups.json)